chris-taylor/Haskeme/README.md

 # Haskeme

-Haskeme is a Scheme interpreter written in Haskell.
+Haskeme is a Lisp interpreter written in Haskell.
 It's very much a work-in-progress, as well as a way for me to experiment with new ideas and syntax.
 The skeleton of the interpreter is based on the excellent tutorial found at:

 * http://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours/First_Steps